mezzio/mezzio-hal/docs/book/factories.md

     - `resource_identifier`: what property in the resource represents its identifier; defaults to "id".
     - `route_identifier_placeholder`: what placeholder in the route string represents the resource identifier; defaults to "id".
+Deprecated since 1.4.0; use the `identifiers_to_placeholders_mapping` setting instead.
     - `route_params`: an array of additional routing parameters to use when generating the self relational link for the resource.
-    - `identifiers_to_placeholders_mapping` (associative array mapping resource properties to routing parameters, for use when generating the URI)
+    - `identifiers_to_placeholders_mapping` (associative array mapping resource properties to routing parameters, for use when generating the URI; since 1.4.0)
 - For `RouteBasedCollectionMetadata`:
     - `collection_class`: the collection class the metadata describes.
     - `collection_relation`: the embedded relation for the collection in the